zagorky/second-chapter/.github/pull_request_template.md

 - [ ] Reviewers have been requested
 - [ ] Comprehensive PR description provided
 - [ ] Completed self-code review
-- [ ] Removed all debug code (console.log, temporary comments)
 - [ ] Documentation updated (if relevant)

 ### Technical Compliance
 - [ ] All package.json scripts functional
-- [ ] All commented-out unused code has been removed
-- [ ] All unused code has been removed

 **Related PRs:**
 - #linked_pr_number